 So, should you go for the Chemex or the French press to get that ‘perfect’ cup?
 Go for whichever one fits your available time or your preferred cuppa joe.
 Just make sure to pick fresh, quality beans, and follow the brewing instructions to get the coffee of your dreams.

 Or why not go for both?!
 And discover the wonders that these two classic methods have to offer.

 Generally speaking, the coffee to water ratio should be higher in a French Press compared to Chemex.
-SCAA’s “golden ratio” of 55 grams of coffee per liter of water works like a charm with the Chemex.
-However, for the French Press, start with 77 grams of coffee per liter of water.
+SCAA’s “golden ratio” of 55 grams of coffee per litre of water works like a charm with the Chemex.
+However, for the French Press, start with 77 grams of coffee per litre of water.

 Keeping brewed coffee hot is a challenge that every coffee lover faces on a daily basis.
 That’s why you will find dozens of solutions to the problem.
 In our opinion, though, there’s only one thing that works – thermal insulation.
 Whether you use a travel mug or thermos or a simple hand woven cup warmer.
 To learn more, read our article on how to keep your coffee hot (as well as the myths surrounding it).